mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/run.md

 - You have made changes in the native code.
 - You have added a new library that has native code.

-If none of the above cases apply, you could just simple start the React Native packager with `npm start` and launch the app you have already deployed to the device or simulator.
+If none of the above cases apply, you could just simply start the React Native packager with `npm start` and launch the app you have already deployed to the device or simulator.
 {{</note>}}

 The above commands are shortcuts for the `react-native` CLI.
-You can append `-- --help` to the above commands to see available options.
+You can append `-- --help` to the above commands to see available options, for example:

 ```sh
 $ npm run android -- --help
 ```

-Make sure you are adding `--` before the options you want to include or run the `react-native` CLI directly.
+Make sure you are adding `--` before the options you want to include or run the `react-native` CLI directly:

 ```sh
 $ npx react-native run-android --help
 ```